mitre-ace-direct/ace-direct/iam/README.md

 ### Reinstallation With Custom Base (optional)

 You may need a custom base name if you have a specific NGINX route for OpenAM.
 Follow these reinstallation instructions if you need to change the base name from `ace` to something else.
-This following instructions assume going from the default `ace` base namce to a new base name of `ace2`.
+This following instructions assume going from the default `ace` base name to a new base name of `ace2`.

 1. Start clean: